WANDRD Rogue Sling Bag Review – An Excellent Addition to Their Lineup

 I like the interior of the Moment Rugged Sling.

-The Wandrd Roam sling appears to take a few design cues from the Moment Rugged Sling.
+The Wandrd Rogue sling appears to take a few design cues from the Moment Rugged Sling.
 The boxy design is very similar from a distance, as is the shape of the body-hugging back panel.
 This means that when it comes to carrying comfort, there is really nothing to choose between the two of them.
 The choice would likely come down to your own aesthetic preferences, desire to have the 3L version (which Moment do not offer) or a desire to carry a laptop, which the Moment sling cannot.
 It’s also worth noting that if you want a black sling bag, the internal visibility of gear is better in the Moment sling, due to the bright colours that they have used for the pockets and dividers.
 This advantage is negated if you plan to choose the Gobi Tan version of the Wandrd sling.

 Conclusion

-At first glance the shape and pocket layout of the Wandrd Roam Sling was very familiar, having clearly taken some cues from the most popular slings that are currently on the market.
+At first glance the shape and pocket layout of the Wandrd Rogue Sling was very familiar, having clearly taken some cues from the most popular slings that are currently on the market.
 On closer inspection, though, they have done the smart thing and cherry-picked the best parts from those bags, before giving it a smattering of Wandrd’s own design language to appease their (many) fans.
 If they had stopped there, I would have been a little underwhelmed.
 But they didn’t.
 Wandrd’s designers clearly knew that they needed to bring some new features to the table.

 The multi-purpose sleeve on the bottom of the sling is a great idea.
 Although they market it primarily for your tripod and a water bottle, it works just as well as an overflow pocket for a warm layer or rain jacket.
 If you’re a die-hard sling user, the option to carry up to a 16″ laptop, even with the 6L bag, will also be a breath of fresh air.
 Kudos to the team for innovating in an already mature market.